FlowFuse/website/src/blog/2022/09/flowforge-010-released.md

 ### Try it out

-[Sign up for FlowForge Cloud](https://app.flowforge.com/account/create?code=RELEASE010) and at the checkout enter the code **RELEASE10** to get your first project free for a month.
+[Sign up for FlowForge Cloud](https://app.flowforge.com/account/create?code=RELEASE010) with this link  or at the checkout enter the code **RELEASE010** to get your first project free for a month.

 ### Upgrading FlowForge